Google Pixel 8a vs Apple iPhone SE (3rd Gen)

 Who should buy each?

-Choose the Apple iPhone SE (3rd Gen) if: you prefer a compact phone for one-handed use, are on a tight budget, or want a reliable entry into the iPhone ecosystem.
-(4.7" display, 60 Hz refresh)
+Choose the Apple iPhone SE (3rd Gen) if: you prefer a classic design with a Home button, want a lighter phone at 5.09oz, or need an affordable entry point into the Apple ecosystem.

 Conclusion